 All forward progress along the route was by foot or by kayak.
 If I got a ride to a grocery store, for example, I returned to where I left the route to proceed under my own power.
 I did all of my own portages, the longest about 20 miles at Great Falls, which was also Lewis and Clark’s longest portage.
 Like Lewis and Clark, I left my boat in Montana, unlike them I didn’t use horses for crossing the Rockies and craft a new boat, I hiked and had a friend haul my kayak to the Clearwater River.

 You can see my progress on the below map.

 Want to jump to another date or place in my journal?
-Scroll through the Calendar or use “Search,” both at the bottom of the page.
+Scroll through the Calendar, (make sure you have the right year!) or use “Search,” both at the bottom of the page.